Former Fellows, Other

 2018-2019 Robert H. N. Ho Family Foundation Postdoctoral Fellow

 Oren Hanner was the Robert H. N. Ho Family Foundation Postdoctoral Fellow in Buddhist Studies for 2018 and 2019.
-Starting from September 2021, he is serving as Visiting Assistant Professor at the Department of Philosophy at NYU, Abu Dhabi, where he teaches courses on Buddhist, South-Asian, as well as Western philosophy.
-Oren’s main areas of research are Buddhist and Cross-Cultural Philosophy, with a special interest in topics related to Ethics, Philosophy of Mind, and Social Theory.
+From 2021 to 2024, he served as Visiting Assistant Professor at the Philosophy Program at NYU, Abu Dhabi, where he taught courses on Buddhist, South-Asian, as well as Western philosophy.
+Starting from Fall 2024, he is a Visiting Assistant Professor of Comparative Philosophy at the Arts and Humanities Division, Duke Kunshan University.
+Oren’s main areas of research are Buddhist and Cross-Cultural Philosophy, with a special interest in ethics, philosophy of action, and...

 Xi He